 Hibiscus tea is incredibly easy to make and an antioxidant power drink!

-- One tablespoon of date paste (hibiscus tea is tart when unsweetened)
+- 1 tablespoon date syrup (hibiscus tea can be tart when unsweetened)

-If you don’t want to add any sweetener cinnamon and lime are a great way to take away the tartness of hibiscus tea.
+If you don’t want to add any sweetener, then cinnamon and lime are a great way to take away the tartness of hibiscus tea.
 Hibiscus tea lasts up to a week in the fridge.